nf-core/rangeland/docs/usage.md

 ### Group size

-The `group_size` parameters can be ignored in most cases.
+The `--group_size` parameter can be ignored in most cases.
 It defines how many satellite scenes are processed together.
-The parameters is used to balance the tradeoff between I/O and computational capacities on individual compute nodes.
+The parameter is used to balance the tradeoff between I/O and computational capacities on individual compute nodes.
-By default, `group_size` is set to `100`.
+By default, `--group_size` is set to `100`.

 The group size can be passed using: